 3. Stewardship – The final reason you need a B-Team is that I can’t care for you well if I don’t care for me well.
 It is about stewardship of the gift of your own heart.

-** QUESTION: What would you do if you were walking down the street and you came around the corner and you saw your best friend being attacked by a couple strangers on the street?
+QUESTION: What would you do if you were walking down the street and you came around the corner to see your best friend being attacked by a couple strangers on the street?
 MOST of you would find your inner HULK and do something about it!

-Often though, we find it easier to fight for others than for our self.
-We get beat up in our thoughts and emotions by the enemy and our self and we think that is ok.
-Many times we even take it a step further because WE THINK WE DESERVE IT!!
-We sometimes believe we deserve the abuse of condemnation, the abuse of isolation, the abuse of accusation, the abuse of performance, failure and perfectionism so we allow or agree with all kinds of nasty thoughts and feelings about ourselves.
+Have you ever found it easier to fight for others than for your self?
+Sometimes we get beat up in our thoughts and emotions by our self or the enemy think that is ok.
+Many times we even take it a step further because we think we deserve it!
+We sometimes believe we deserve the abuse of condemnation, the abuse of isolation, the abuse of accusation, the abuse of performance, failure and perfectionism so we allow or agree with nasty thoughts and feelings about ourselves.

 Proverbs 4:23 says, “Above all else, guard your heart, for everything you do flows from it.”
 Finding and engaging a B-Team is taking responsibility to see to it that I am loved and cared for instead of just randomly hoping it happens.
-If we hadn’t taken our car to get an oil change for the past year, we wouldn’t say, “no one loves my car, it is unloved, not cared for and neglected?”
-But, sometimes our hearts suffer from a lack of maintenance because we don’t put them in places to be cared for by Father and His family and then get frustrated that we are not being cared for.
-We have to take responsibility to make sure our heart is cared for.
+If I never took my car to have regular maintenance, I wouldn’t say, “no one loves my car, why is it broken uncared for and neglected?”
+But, sometimes our hearts suffer from a lack of maintenance because we don’t put them in places to be cared for by Father and His family.
+Here are 3 reasons we all need a B-Team for our hearts.
+We have to take responsibility to insure our heart is cared for.
 There are some practical ideas to choosing your team in the discussion below.
 Who are those you could consider to be a support?
 Start with even just one person and you will be better off for it sooner than later.

 Break it down and apply it with some coffee for friends: